tmfg/digitraffic-actions/README.md

     LINK_TEXT: ESLint report
 ```

+If you do not want to generate links to the file/files, add `SKIP_LINK: true`.

-Example workflow summary page with link to published artifact:
+Below is an example of a workflow summary page with a link to the published file:

 <img width="600" alt="image" src="https://user-images.githubusercontent.com/92532596/191916445-19427ee5-329d-4966-ae96-13f80ec75f4c.png">